Putin scrambles to boost weapons production for Ukraine war

 “Our response has been too weak,” Kadyrov said on his messaging app channel.
 “If a shell flies into our region, entire cities must be wiped off the face of the Earth so that they don’t ever think that they can fire in our direction.”

-Kyiv wants to step up the fight, but says it needs more war material.
+Kyiv wants to step up the fight, but says it needs more war materiel.

 “We need more weaponry, we need more ammunition to win this war,” Ukrainian Prime Minister Denys Shmyhal told reporters in Berlin.
 He added: “We need tanks from our partners, from all of our partners; we need heavy armored vehicles, we need additional artillery units, howitzers.”